gorilla-devs/ferium/README.md

 ## Installation

-Ferium is a compiled program that does not require any external dependencies
+Ferium is a compiled, statically linked program that does not require any external dependencies.
+On Linux the regular version requires GTK to be installed, the `no-gui` version does not need this.

 ### GitHub Releases